Heimaey: First settlers

-Turkish raid
+Arab pirate ships raid

-In 1627, three Arab pirate ships from the Ottoman-controlled Barbary Coast raided several towns on the south coast of Iceland and outlying islands.
+In 1627, three Arab pirate ships from the Ottoman Empire-controlled Barbary Coast, what is now Morocco and Algeria, raided several towns on the south coast of Iceland and outlying islands.
 They attacked Grindavík and Heimaey.
 In Grindavík, townspeople could flee into the lava field of Reykjanes and hide indefinitely.

 Heimaey was so isolated that it was vulnerable and people suffered.
+The Arab pirates killed or kidnapped--and sent to Algeria--almost half of the people of Heimaey.
+They burned down the island's church, killed one of its pastors, and kidnapped the other pastor.

-Many heroic stories were told of the people who survived the invasion, most notably Guðríður Símonardóttir.
-Better known as Tyrkja-Gudda (Turkish-Gudda), she was taken by the pirates from her home at Stakkagerði on Heimaey to the slave market in Algeria.
-She was eventually ransomed back to Denmark by King Christian IV of Denmark and was re-educated by and later married the poet Hallgrímur Pétursson.
+Heroic stories were told of the people who survived the invasion, most notably Guðríður Símonardóttir.
+Better known as Tyrkja-Gudda (Turkish-Gudda), she was kidnapped and taken by the pirates from her home at Stakkagerði on Heimaey to the slave market in Algeria, where she was sold as a slave and concubine.
+She was ransomed back to Denmark a decade later by King Christian IV of Denmark and was re-educated ("re-Christianized") by and later married the poet Hallgrímur Pétursson.
 The Hallgrímskirkja Lutheran church in Reykjavík is named in his honour.